Ferries Cádiz

 Here are some useful tips for your ferry trip to and from Cádiz:

 - The port of Cádiz can get busy, especially in the summer, so it’s best to be at the port at least 45 min in advance when catching a ferry from Cádiz.
 If you are traveling with a vehicle, we recommend arriving at least 1.5 hr before departure.
-The same advice applies if you are traveling to Cádiz from one of the ports of the Canary Islands that are connected to the city.
+The same applies when traveling to Cádiz from the Canary Islands.

 - During a ferry trip from Cádiz, the sea can get a bit choppy.
 If you are prone to seasickness, talk to your pharmacist or doctor about your motion sickness medication options.

-- Ferry routes between Cádiz and the Canary Islands are pretty long, so we recommend booking a cabin for greater comfort and privacy during your trip.
+- As the ferry routes between Cádiz and the Canary Islands are overnight, we recommend booking a cabin for greater comfort and privacy during your trip.
+Alternatively, you can stretch out on a reclining seat in the VIP lounge.

-- A ferry trip from Cádiz to one of the Canary Islands connected to its port may be the perfect start for an island-hopping venture across the many gems of this archipelago.
+- Catching the ferry from Cádiz to one of the Canary Islands is the perfect start for an island-hopping adventure in the Atlantic archipelago.
 On our Map of ferries, you can compare all ferry routes, and you can also consult our guide to the ports of the Canary Islands for more detailed information.

 Services on board ferries from Cádiz